Health Insurance Portability and Accountability Act (HIPAA)

 All facilities that provide patient care or provide referrals for patient care are subject to the privacy and security rules of the Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA changes the way health care staff must protect the privacy of a patient's health information and contains security procedures that must be followed to protect the integrity of a patient's health information.
 The following areas will provide you with information on the specifics of HIPAA and how your facility can comply with the requirements of this law.

-Guide to Privacy and Security of Electronic Health Information (Link to non-IHS PDF) HealthIT.gov.
-The Official site for Health IT
+- Guide to Privacy and Security of Electronic Health Information

-IHS HIPAA Training Here you can find resources to provide HIPAA privacy training for your staff.
+Resources for providing HIPAA privacy training for your staff.
 Materials are available to download to conduct training for a larger group, or an individual can create a log on, complete the course and have a certificate available for their personnel file

 - Sanction Guidelines for Privacy and Security Violations (2013 update)